sbryngelson/group-docs/group-syllabus/doing-research.md

 This is a note about what you should _strive_ to achieve in terms of output during your Ph.D.
 This is not necessarily what I expect to see as your output, but what you should expect to _try_ to produce.
 These expectations are also averaged over multiple years.
-You should expect to produce less in your first and second years (for example, it's okay to have only one project to begin with, possibly through a collaboration with a senior student), and more in your third and fourth (often dropping again in the final year while you are searching for jobs).
+You should expect to produce less in your first and second years (for example, it's okay to have only one project to begin with, possibly through a collaboration with a senior student), and more as you get closer to graduation.

-1. Try to produce one very high-quality, high-risk paper per year.
+1. Try to produce one very high-quality paper per year.
-This should yield 3-4 actually published versions of these, on average, over the span of your PhD.
+This should yield 3-4 actually published versions of these, on average, over the span of your Ph.D.
-Some of these papers won’t get in somewhere competitive, or may simply not work out well into the research process (e.g., approach didn’t work, context of the problem changed, etc.).
+Some of these papers won't be accepted somewhere exceptionally competitive, or may simply not work out well in the research process (e.g., the approach didn’t work, the context of the problem changed, etc.).
 That's the nature of research.
-This is the most important type of output you might produce in your Ph.D.
+This is the most important type of output you might produce as a student researcher.

 2. Concurrently, try to have a straightforward project underway.
 This is the lower-risk, lower-reward paper.